Republic Day in South Sudan

 - South Sudan has an area of 644,329 square kilometers.

-- This country has a population of approximately 10.9 million people.
+- The country has a population of approximately 10.9 million people.

-- The capital of this country is Juba.
+- The capital of South Sudan is Juba.

-Although Republic Day isn’t celebrated as an official public holiday—meaning that businesses and government offices remain open—it is celebrated among the general public.
+Although Republic Day is not celebrated as an official public holiday—meaning that businesses and government offices remain open—it is celebrated among the general public.

 On this day, there are political speeches, festivals, and other activities in South Sudan.
-The hashtag used to spread the word for this holiday on social media is #RepublicDaySouthSudan.
+The hashtag used to spread the word about this holiday on social media is #RepublicDaySouthSudan.